FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

-As with sprinting or surging, staying seated will help you keep to a steady sustainable pace.
-It will also ensure you don’t move from your most comfortable position and ensure a steady power output for the duration.
+As with sprinting or surging, staying seated will help you keep to a steady, sustainable pace.
+It will also ensure you don’t move from your most comfortable position and provide stable power output for the duration.

-While you may be able to output more power while standing, it will dip as you stand and dip again as you sit.
+While you may output more power while standing, it will dip as you stand and dip again as you sit.
 It will also burn more energy and cause more lactate in your legs too.

 Try to stay in one position for the duration of your FTP test so you can exert maximum effort where it counts, on the pedals.

 You can use mind games to help you complete the test if you like, break it up into segments, use a headphone and listen to music with high beats, visualize yourself riding a Tour stage or whatever you like.